 10 Tips to Avoid Sunburn on Hawaii Vacations

-While seemingly obvious just how strong the sun is here in Hawaii, you’d be surprised just how many visitors we see who look burned to a crisp.
+While seemingly obvious just how strong the sun is here in Hawaii, you’d be surprised how many visitors we see who look burned to a crisp.
 Here’s what we do to stay out of the red.

 1. Sunscreen has not been proven effective in preventing skin cancer.
 Covering up is the only thing that works.
 We know, who wants to do that.
 See tips #4 and #6.

 2. Zinc or titanium oxide-based sunscreens are still considered safest and most effective in preventing sunburn.
 Read our recent article: Hawaiian Sunscreen | Health and Safety Updates.
 It also includes information about Hawaii’s new sunscreen law, which is now in effect.

 3. Use safe sunscreens in two-hour intervals, more frequently when in the water.

 5. Don’t forget to apply sun protection to ears and lips.